 - Questions to Ask.
 By now, you probably have lots of questions.
 Make a list to bring with you to your initial divorce consultation.

 Of course, everyone’s circumstances are unique, and different circumstances may call for different preparations.
 So, this checklist should not be considered comprehensive, and there is no substitute for speaking with an experienced divorce lawyer.
 We offer free initial consultations that are completely confidential, and if you are considering a divorce we invite you to schedule an appointment today.

-Schedule an Appointment with Gurnee, IL Divorce Attorney Deanna J. Bowen
+Schedule an Appointment with Gurnee and Lake County, IL Divorce Attorney Deanna J. Bowen

-If you live in the Gurnee, IL area and would like more information about how you can plan ahead for your divorce, please call 847-623-4002 or send us a message online to schedule a free, no-obligation consultation with attorney Deanna J. Bowen.
+If you live in the Gurnee, IL area and would like more information about how you can plan ahead for your divorce, please call our Lake County and Gurnee, IL divorce attorney at 847-623-4002 or send us a message online to schedule a free, no-obligation consultation with attorney Deanna J. Bowen.